NerdBowl/nerd-bowl-vault/content/Multi-Armed Bandit.md

-# Multi-Armed Bandit

 Multi-Armed Bandit (MAB) problem: An agent is faced with $n$ actions (slot machines), each action $a$provides a reward drawn from a probability distribution with unknown mean $\mu_a$.
 The agents goal is to maximize its total reward after some $T$ actions.

 The key trade off lies between:
 - Exploitation: Taking the action that has the current highest mean reward reward $Q(a)$.
 - Exploration: Taking a different action, to improve the estimate of its mean reward.

-The bandit problem is formally equivalent to a one-state [Markov Decision Process](https://www.notion.so/29ff5ea1f1e680d79dafd74f16e21a98?pvs=21).
+The bandit problem is formally equivalent to a one-state [[Markov Decision Processes]]

 Example solutions:
 - UCB1 repeatedly picks the action that has the highest *optimistic* estimate of its value $U(a)$.
     - $U(a) = Q(a) + c \sqrt{\frac{\log(N)}{N_a}}$
     - Where: